timbo-de-sosa/Bloodborne5e/README.md

   - Healing Word
 - No fly speeds
 - All characters are proficient with all Hunter weapons
+- Monks may use their bonus action unarmed strike after using Hunter Weapons as if they'd used a monk weapon

 ## New Mechanics
 - Dodging